john-kheir/ovcdoc_public/Testing/StressTesting/bootstrap.md

 jspython bootstrap.py --url 'du-conv-2.demo.greenitglobe.com'
 ```

+This script will:
-This script will create a user and account called **system**, create a virtual machine called **master** in the default clouds pace of the system account.
+- Create a user and account called **system**
+- Create a virtual machine called **master** in the default clouds pace of the system account
+- Install docker on the master virtual machine and start a docker container using the image https://github.com/Jumpscale/docker_ubuntu1510_python

-If you like to check all this in the **Cloud Broker Portal** using the following credentials:
+You can verify the result in the **Cloud Broker Portal** using the credentials of the newly created system user:
  * **Login**: system
  * **Password**: gig1234

 ![](master.png)

-The bootstrap script also will install docker and start a docker container with the image https://github.com/Jumpscale/docker_ubuntu1510_python.

 Both the docker container and the `master` virtual machine hosting the docker container are accessible over SSH, for which following port forwardings have been configured by the bootstrap script: